PalFish

 6. Teach two probationary trial classes to real students

-Scroll through this presentation on how to put together a perfect PalFish profile which passes their application requirements, appeals to parents and highlights all your skills/ experience.
+Scroll through this presentation or watch their video on how to put together a perfect PalFish profile which passes their application requirements, appeals to parents and highlights all your skills/ experience.

 In order to receive payments from PalFish, you will need to set up a Payoneer account.
 This is similar to other online payment systems such as PayPal, but allows you to receive international payments with lower transaction fees and a better exchange rate.